 FBAR is an acronym for Foreign Bank Account Report.
-Every American who has a minimum of $10,000 in total in overseas bank or other financial accounts at any time during a tax year has to file an FBAR every year, whether they live in the States, or abroad.
+Every American who has a minimum of $10,000 in total in their overseas bank and other financial accounts at any time during a tax year has to file an FBAR, whether they live in the States, or abroad.

 A little history

-The Bank Secrecy Act was passed in 1970 to help detect and prevent money-laundering.
-The Act has been amended several times since, however banks and individuals with foreign bank accounts that meet the requirements set out in the law are still required to file an FBAR each year.
+The Bank Secrecy Act was passed in 1970 to help detect and prevent money-laundering, and it introduced the FBAR filing requirement.
+The Act has been amended several times since, however Americans with foreign financial accounts that meet the requirements set out in the law are still required to file an FBAR each year.

 Who exactly has to file an FBAR?

 Any US taxpayer (i.e. any US citizen or green card holder) with a minimum of $10,000 at any time during the tax year either in one or split between multiple foreign financial accounts has to file an FBAR.

 In practice, filing an FBAR means filing FinCEN form 114, which should be filed online.